-Throughout my 10+ year career, I have built a reputation for being the one that people turn to when they have a new strategic initiative that needs to be handled.
+Throughout my 10+ year career, I have built a reputation for being the one that people turn to when they have a complex initiative that needs to be handled.
 I am a master of taking ideas and turning them into reality.

-Having been the first employee at two startups, I am accustomed to fast-paced environments that require you to function under high levels of ambiguity and lots of change.
+Having been the first employee at two startups, including a multi-national software company, I am accustomed to fast-paced environments that require you to function under high levels of ambiguity and lots of change.

 Here are some of the opportunities I’ve had the pleasure of working on.